retooth2/xenharmlib/doc/periodic_package.rst

    14

-If the element does not exist in the infinite series, a ValueError is thrown (a behavior familiar from the index method of python's List type):
+If the element does not exist in the infinite series, a ValueError is thrown (a behavior familiar from the index method of Python's List type):

 .. testcode::